Services for Students

 Ohio College2Careers (Ohio C2C), a program offered by Opportunities for Ohioans with Disabilities (OOD), is available at 15 Ohio colleges and universities, including Columbus State Community College.
-This program works in collaboration with services already available through the Disability Services and Career Services offices, ensuring students with disabilities to have the support they need to complete their degree and/or credential, earn higher wages, and meet the demands of tomorrow's labor market.
+This program works in collaboration with services already available through the Disability Services and Career Services offices, ensuring students with disabilities have the support they need to complete their degree and/or credential, earn higher wages, and meet the demands of tomorrow's labor market.

 - Career exploration and counseling